RemiQant/AbsolutCinema/README.md

 # AbsolutCinema
-Website to buy your movie tickets that has will make u reacting "AbsolutCinema"
+Website to buy your movie tickets that will make u reacting "AbsolutCinema"